to Mike and Ma Bell Pages; Back to Pacific Bell Page; Back to Mike and the FBI Pages

 I had a couple of meetings with Richard Clark back in March of 2001.
 Richard Clark is hostile towards consumers and very unprofessional.
 The letter from our meeting proves that Richard Clark decided to look the other way when answers to my questions proved the telecom was violating laws.
 April 27, 2001

-A report by the State Senate Office Oversight Committee, Gaps Emerge in Telephone Consumer Protections, provides evidence that the CPUC's CAB Division, which is headed by Richard Clark, has a history of refusing to respond to thousands of informal complaints filed by consumers.
+A report by the State Senate Office Oversight Committee, dated July 16, 2010, provides evidence that the CPUC's CAB Division, which is headed by Richard Clark, has a history of refusing to respond to thousands of informal complaints filed by consumers.

 More evidence of altered records.